• Skip to primary navigation

 Instead of the regular dairy version, you can use coconut at a one-to-one ratio.
 You can buy coconut cream at any grocery store, or you can even make it at home.

-There are other homemade vegan options, too, like cashew or tofu and soy milk mixture, but that does require a bit more work.
+Other homemade vegan options, too, like cashew or tofu and soy milk mixture are nice options.
+However they do require a bit more work.

-Note that the flavour will change a bit whenever you substitute for a vegan ingredient.
+Note that the flavour will change slightly whenever you substitute for a vegan ingredient.
 For example, the creamy base will take on a coconut flavour if you use coconut.
-On the other hand, using cashew could give it a nutty flavour.
+On the other hand, using cashews will give it a nutty flavour.

 Depending on their water content, these substitutions will also change the texture.
 For example, cashew cream is made with water.

-Therefore it could become popsicle-like, similar to when you use store-bought milk tea.
-However, you don't have to change your cooking method by using a double cream substitute.
-Using coconut cream, as we suggested, will give you the closest texture.
+Therefore it could become popsicle-like, similar to store-bought milk tea.
+However, you don't have to change your cooking method using a double cream substitute.
+As we suggested, coconut cream will give you the closest texture.

 Egg yolks

 In this boba ice cream recipe, egg yolks are binding agents.
 This is because they work to mix with the sugar.
-Because of this, we need to use something that acts as a binding agent.
+So, we need to use something that acts as a binding agent.

-There are several options, but one quick and easy option is mashed banana.
-You won't need much, just about a quarter of a banana in place of one egg yolk.
+There are several options, but one quick and easy option is mashed bananas.
+You won't need much—just about a quarter of a banana in place of one egg yolk.
 Make sure that you mash it well, and it will work perfectly.

 How to make boba ice cream